starkinfra/sdk-python/README.md

 ### Process PixReversal authorization requests

-It's easy to process authorization requests that arrived in your handler.
-Remember to pass the signature header so the SDK can make sure it's StarkInfra that sent you the event.
+It's easy to process authorization requests received on your endpoint.
+Remember to pass the signature header so the SDK can make sure it's really StarkInfra that sent you the event.

 ```python
 import starkinfra